-The City's charges for services account for about 17.9 percent of total revenues, or about \$3.7 million in 2018-19.
+The City has a 12 percent transient occupancy tax, applied to overnight occupancies of hotels in occupancy taxes annually.240 million in 2018-19.
 According to city staff, fees for services are largely insufficient.
 Various fee studies have been performed or are in progress, including rate studies for electricity.
 Over the last decade, the Council has neglected to allow nominal CPI-based increases to fees because the community is considered distressed.